-You want to create different wireless network groups for different types of users in your company as shown in the following figure.
+Company A wants to create different wireless network groups for different types of users as shown in the following figure.
 Each group has its own SSID and security mode.

-- Employees in the company will use a general Company wireless network group. - Higher management level and important visitors will use the VIP group. - Visiting guests will use the Guest group, which has a lower security mode.
+- Employees in Company A will use a general Comapny wireless network group. - Higher management level and important visitors will use the VIP group. - Visiting guests will use the Guest group, which has a lower security mode.

-Follow the parameters below to set up the wireless network groups.
+Company A will use the following parameters to set up the wireless network groups.